agrawalsamarth/dwfinance_test/Q1/README.md

 	Please edit the Makefile to include the address the of the curl library PLEASE BE EXTEREMLY CAREFUL WHEN USING make clean

+CHANGES TO MAKEFILE:

+	Please change Line 4 and Line 5 of the Makefile in case you need to add the path to the include folder of the curl library, and line 6 for the path to the curl library

 INSTALLATION:

 	make all